gabimarti/TinyServerClient/README.md

 I will be glad to know that it has been useful to you.

 # References
-Part of the creation of this code has been inspired by the publication of the following blog by Daniel Hnyk.
+Part of the creation of this code has been inspired by the publication of the following blog by Daniel Hnyk (@hnykda).

 http://danielhnyk.cz/simple-server-client-aplication-python-3/